avrock123/ttjpg/README.txt

      up and running, it's just a matter of passing the stream to the JPEG decoder object.
 The decoder object has two methods:

-       bool readImage(InputStream *pIn,RGBImage *pRGB);
+       void readImage(InputStream *pIn,RGBImage *pRGB);

          This method read a JPEG image from the given stream and stores it in the supplied ttjpg::RGBImage struct.
 If a previous RGB image is still stored in it, it will be released first.

-         If the method is succesful it returns true and you'll find the following in the ttjpg::RGBImage struct:
+         If the method is succesful it returns and you'll find the following in the RGBImage struct:

            nWidth      The width of the image in pixels. nHeight     The height of the image in pixels.